About Jeff Jay and Debra Jay

 “I am passionate about intervention for a very simple reason,” says Jeff.
 “Intervention saved my life.”

-Debra is author of It Takes a Family, 2nd edition, (Hazelden, 2021), the ground-breaking book on Structured Family Recovery®.
-She is also the author of No More Letting Go: The Spirituality of Taking Action Against Alcoholism and Drug Addiction (Bantam).
-She is coauthor of the books Love First and Aging and Addiction (Hazelden).
+Debra is the author of It Takes a Family: Creating Lasting Sobriety, Togetherness, and Happiness, 2nd edition, (Hazelden Publishing, 2014, 2021), the ground-breaking book on Structured Family Recovery®.
+She is also the author of No More Letting Go: The Spirituality of Taking Action Against Alcoholism and Drug Addiction (Bantam, 2006)).
+She is co-author of Love First: A Family’s Guide to Intervention, 3rd edition (Hazelden Publishing, 2000, 2008.
+2021),and Aging and Addiction (Hazelden Publishing, 2002).

 Debra worked for the Hazelden Foundation as an inpatient addiction counselor on both men’s and women’s units in primary care.
-She facilitated the family program, coordinated the older adult program, and worked in the extended care, aftercare and outpatient programs.
+She facilitated the family program and worked in the extended care, aftercare, and outpatient programs.
 She designed an outpatient family program.
-She also supervised the women’s unit.
-She has worked as a clinical interventionist since 1996.
+She also supervised the women’s unit and was coordinator for the Older Adult Track.
+She has worked as a clinical interventionist and designs professional trainings for clinical interventionists and Structured Family Recovery counselors.

-She is a guest lecturer at Wayne State University for graduate-level studies on substance abuse.
-She is a trustee of the Care Continuum Board of St. John Providence Health System and is a member of the Clinical Care Team.
+She was previously a guest lecturer at Wayne State University, over a period of 14 years, for graduate-level studies on substance abuse.
+She has served on the Care Continuum Board of Ascension St. John Hospital.
 She was honored at the 54th Annual Detroit Bishop’s Dinner and received the Sister Letitia Close Award, which recognized her efforts in helping women affected by the disease of addiction.
-Debra Jay sat on the boards of St. John Providence Health System, Dawn Farm, and Brighton Hospital.
+Debra Jay has also served on the boards of Dawn Farm and Brighton Hospital.